AaronR2020/TA-AC-BACKEND-express-CRUD-TNaaae/block-BNaadi/index.md

 writeCode

 Q. Create an express application named `user-diary-2`

-- use ejs as template engine
+- use ejs as template engine.
-- connect to mongodb database
+- connect to mongodb database.
-- use public to store static assets
+- use public to store static assets.

 Handle CRUD operation and display user content in respective HTML pages using ejs templates.